Ilgwang Susan is the kind of restaurant you want to visit after a long night on the town.

 The side dishes were all delicious.
 It was interesting to have one kind of tteok (Korean rice cake) as a side dish, but it was very soft and delightfully chewy and I could not stop eating it.
 Just a note — you will also get more kinds of side dishes if you order the pufferfish soup menu.

 The pufferfish we were served was plentiful and fresh and with the accompanying vegetables, it was more than enough for the three of us without rice.
-The soup’s broth was a hearty flavor which was perfect to end the night of drinking and to wake up without a hangover.
+The soup’s broth was a hearty flavor that was perfect to end the night of drinking and to wake up without a hangover.

 They also serve fried pufferfish for 20,000 won and spicy pufferfish skin salad for 10,000 won.
 It can be an option if you want to try something new or if you are not in the mood for soup.

-Lunch time is usually quite packed, and if you’re out in Gijang, there is a second location that is also available.
+Lunchtime is usually quite packed, and if you’re out in Gijang, there is a second location that is also available.

 Ilgwang Susan (일광수산)